Silver Tiger Photography and Media had the absolute pleasure to speak with heavy metal guitarist WOLF HOFFMAN from the legendary band ACCEPT.

 Man, this time around it just worked out with the timing.
-For some reason it just never worked out in the past, because one of the problems is, well first of all, Australia is quite far away and for a band like us, there is not a huge amount of shows to be played.
-If you think about North America or Europe for instance you can stay there and tour at different venues for weeks and weeks and weeks but Australia there is only a few shows you can do.
+For some reason it just never worked out in the past, because one of the problems is, well, first of all, Australia is quite far away and for a band like us, there is not a huge amount of shows to be played.
+If you think about North America or Europe, for instance, you can stay there and tour at different venues for weeks and weeks and weeks but in Australia, there are only a few shows you can do.
 It is hard to justify that long travel time and expense.
-But this time round we are going to play whatever venues we can find there and whatever shows we can book.
+But this time around we are going to play whatever venues we can find there and whatever shows we can book.
 But the most important thing for us is to finally come there for the first time and actually meet our fans and see what it is all like.
 I have no idea what it is like down there.

 And we have the pleasure of your company here!!!
 We will be reviewing and hopefully photographing your show in Sydney, I know my 13 year old son is bursting at the anticipation of the Melbourne shows.
 Are you experiencing a new generation of fans worldwide?

 Definitely, definitely especially here in Europe, we played a lot of shows in Scandinavia and it is amazing to see how many young fans we have nowadays.
 You would think we have been around for so long that there will be mostly older people in the audience but that’s just not the case.
 There are some who have grown up with us and who have seen us many times over the years but there is a whole bunch of people who were not even born yet when we made our first albums.
 It is great to see that younger generation rediscovering an older band like us.
 It’s perfect.

 Our friends TEMTRIS will be playing as part of the support line-up in Sydney and we are certainly familiar with their fan base, but I wanted to ask if there is anything particular you’re expecting from the Australian audience?